 American Badger (Taxidea taxus)

 Badgers weigh 4 to 12 kg.
 The body is flattened, and the legs are short and stocky.
-The fur on the back and flanks of the animal ranges from grayish to reddish.
-The ventrum is a buffy color.
-The face of the badger is distinct.
-The throat and chin are whitish, and the face has black patches.
-A white dorsal stripe extends back over the head from the nose (see photo).
+The fur on the back and sides of the animal ranges from grayish to reddish.
+The chest is a buffy color.
+A white stripe extends back over the head from the nose (see photo).

 Badgers prefer to live in dry, open grasslands, fields, and pastures.
 They are found from high alpine meadows to sea level.